This information explains osteonecrosis (os-tee-oh-neh-kroh-sis) of the jaw (ONJ) and answers some frequently asked questions.

 Only a small number of people who take bisphosphonates or denosumab will develop ONJ.
-We do not know who will develop it and who will not.
-Studies have shown that about 1% to 2% of people who take these medications for cancer will develop ONJ.
-The risk is much lower for people taking them to treat osteoporosis, less than 1%.Back to top
+We don’t know who will develop it and who will not.

-The risk of ONJ increases the longer you are treated with bisphosphonates or denosumab.
-Since people who take these medications to treat cancer take them for longer periods and at higher doses than do people with osteoporosis, they are at a higher risk of developing ONJ.
+Your risk of ONJ increases the longer you’re treated with bisphosphonates or denosumab.
+Since people who take these medications to treat cancer usually take them for longer periods and at higher doses than do people with osteoporosis, they are at a higher risk of developing ONJ.
 People with multiple myeloma also seem to have a higher risk of developing ONJ.

 What can I do to reduce my risk of getting ONJ?

-If you start taking bisphosphonates or denosumab, it will be very important for you to keep your teeth and gums healthy.
+If you start taking bisphosphonates or denosumab, it’s very important for you to keep your teeth and gums healthy.
 Before you start taking these medications, make sure to visit your dentist.
-If you need to have any major dental surgeries (such as implants or extractions), have them several months before starting these medications.
-Your mouth needs to be healed from any dental surgeries before you start taking these medications, which could take months, depending on the surgery.
+If you need to have any major dental surgeries (such as implants or extractions), have them before starting these medications.
+Your mouth needs to be healed from any dental surgeries before you start taking these medications.
+This could take months, depending on the surgery.

-Once you start taking bisphosphonates or denosumab, tell your dentist so that he or she will be prepared to treat you.
-Have regular dental checkups to prevent problems.
+Once you start taking bisphosphonates or denosumab, tell your dentist so that they will be prepared to treat you.
+Make sure to get regular dental checkups to prevent problems.

-If you need to have dental surgery, tell your oncologist.Back to top
+If you need to have dental surgery, tell your oncologist (cancer doctor).

 What should I consider when deciding whether to take bisphosphonates or denosumab?

-When you are deciding if you should take these medications, it is important to consider the small risk of developing ONJ along with the benefits that these medications provide.
-Some of the conditions the medications prevent can be life threatening or can prevent you from doing some activities.
-Your doctor believes that the benefits of these medications outweigh the small risk of developing ONJ.
+When deciding to take these medications, it’s important to consider both the small risk of developing ONJ and the known benefits of bone protection.
+These medications prevent broken bones due to osteoporosis, osteopenia, or cancer weakening your bones.
+Sometimes broken bones or the problems caused by broken bones are very serious.
+They can be life threatening or disabling (prevent you from doing some activities).
+Your healthcare provider believes that the benefits of these medications outweigh the small risk of developing ONJ.
 The decision is yours to make.
-Discuss it with your doctor.Back to top
+Discuss it with your healthcare provider.

 - You have any pain in or around your jaw